michalogit/snake_hisat/README.md

-## TO DO:
+## Software required:
-Remove calls to software modules.
-If you want to use it locally, the software from the workflow: trimmomatic, hisat, etc, needs to be installed locally
+If you want to use it locally, the software from the workflow: trimmomatic, hisat, subread, samtools need to be installed locally and made runnable from command line

+## Adapting
+The paths to genome, GTF and adapters need to be set in the python constants in the Snakefile If needed, also paths to the software commands and trimmomatic jar.
+Recommended is to have them in the executable or java paths, eg with setting the environment value.

 ## Running